-[Interview] Ukraine spy chief: sanctions hurting Putin's budget
+[Interview] Ukraine spy chief: sanctions hurting Putin's war chest

 This included a memo written by Leon Trotsky, a Russian politician, in December 1919 after the Ukrainian People's Republic declared independence from Russia in 1917.

 "This or that way, we need to return Ukraine to Russia.
-Without Ukrainian oil, iron, raw materials, bread, and [access to] the Black Sea Russia cannot exist, it will choke," Trotsky wrote.
+Without Ukrainian oil, iron, raw materials, bread, and [access to] the Black Sea, Russia cannot exist, it will choke," Trotsky wrote.

 When Russia tried to quash Ukrainian independence, it created the so-called Ukrainian Soviet Republic (USR) in Kharkiv, east Ukraine, in 1917.

-Russian troops went to the USR to fight, but Russia denied it, the same way it denied involvement in the DPR and LPR today, the archives showed.
+Russian troops went to the USR to fight, but Russia denied it, the same way it denies involvement in the DPR and LPR today, the archives showed.

 "Military activities at the territory of Ukraine are being directed between armed forces of the Ukrainian People's Republic and the Ukrainian Soviet government, which was established on the territory of Ukraine and which is totally independent from Moscow," Georgy Chicherin, another Russian politician, said in a diplomatic cable in January 1919.